MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\`

-The next key that you will create is either the Extension ID for individual scope or an asterisk (*) for the Default Scope.
+The next key that you'll create is either the Extension ID for individual scope or an asterisk (*) for the Default Scope.
 For example, you'd use the following location in the registry for settings that apply to Google Hangouts:

 `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge\ExtensionSettings\nckgahadagoaajjgafhacjanaoiihapd`